ccwang002/my_shower_theme/README.md

     npm install

-Modify the slide content at `index.html`.
+Modify the slides content at `index.html`.
 Live preview the slides by:

     npm start

+Export the slides (including libraries under `libs`, fonts under `fonts`, and images under `pictures`) to folder `prepared` by:

+    npm run prepare

+Publish the slides to gh-pages of the same repository by (which automically runs the `prepare` command):

+    npm run publish

 ## Customize the theme